NCAA ICE HOCKEY SCHOLARSHIPS

 Use our COLLEGE SEARCH TOOL to find the best ice hockey colleges… Make up your own list of ice hockey colleges that fit your academic and athletic profile.
-A list of DI ice hockey colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of ice hockey colleges that exactly match your needs.
+A list of NCAA ice hockey colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 Every program at every level is looking for the best goalie they can find and will do whatever they can scholarship wise to get them on their team.
 Dominate goalies can carry teams and almost single handedly win games for you.
 With that type of potential impact scholarship money is always cleared for goalies.

 With so few opportunities at the college level there is no room for players with any weaknesses.
 For defensemen this means you will need to be an excellent skater, solid stick skills, aggressive and size is especially important.
 At the NCAA DI level you will be playing against players who have been drafted by the NHL.
 If you don’t have the size or speed to compete you will just get blown off the ice.
 As a defensemen if you can be an anchor on your line and consistently put out quality minutes you can expect a scholarship.